ColinH/Filez/README.md

  * Matching file size and file name.
  * Matching file size and file name and smart hash.
  * Matching file size and file name and total hash.
- * Matching file size and relative paths within source_dir and an old_backup.
+ * Matching file size and relative path within source_dir and an old_backup.

 All available options are shown when invoked without command line arguments.